-The application information below is for students who are a U.S. citizen or U.S. lawful permanent resident living outside of the U.S.
+The application information below is for students who are U.S. citizens or U.S. lawful permanent residents living outside of the United States.

 Pay with a credit card when applying on-line or submit an international money order, international bank draft or a personal check (drawn on a North American bank) payable to "UW-Superior".
 Checks drawn on a Canadian bank must be stamped or indicate in print (not handwriting) "U.S. Dollars".
 The application fee cannot be waived.

 Applicants must submit official original transcripts or certified true copies of academic records from all high schools (secondary schools), colleges or universities attended.
 Transcripts should show grades for all high school (secondary school) level coursework.
 Transcripts should demonstrate success in university preparatory coursework in English, mathematics, natural science, social studies and appropriate electives such as communicating arts, computer science, fine arts or foreign language.